top of page

 Useful open ended questions in therapy

-Used in the right way open questions are an essential tool that can facilitate and deepen the counselling process.
+When used appropriately, open-ended questions are a vital tool that can enhance and deepen the counseling process.

-Questioning in a non-judgmental way, with genuine curiosity and warmth is crucial for building rapport.
-Creating an environment of psychological safety for the client to express can be a way of getting to the root of the problem.
-Encouraging clients to express themselves more fully not only enhances self-awareness but also allows for a sense of ownership over one’s feelings and choices.
+Asking questions in a non-judgmental manner, with genuine curiosity and warmth, is essential for building rapport.
+Creating a psychologically safe environment for the client to express themselves can help uncover the root of the problem.
+Encouraging clients to articulate their thoughts more completely not only boosts self-awareness but also fosters a sense of ownership over their emotions and decisions.

-Effective questioning involves skill.
-The therapist must be cautious about misappropriate questions or setting their own agenda.
-Timing, subtly and empathetic attunement, whilst following the client’s lead is key to effective questioning.
+Effective questioning requires skill.
+The therapist must be careful to avoid inappropriate questions or imposing their own agenda.
+Timing, subtlety, and empathetic attunement, while following the client's lead, are crucial to effective questioning.

 Person-centred questions

-Person centred questions are a specific and skilful way of reflecting back to the client what they have said.
-It ensures that the therapist is not taking the lead in the questioning as it is believed the client is the expert.
+Person-centered questions are a particular and skillful technique for echoing back to the client what they have expressed.
+This approach ensures that the therapist does not dominate the questioning, as it is believed that the client is the expert.

 It is the client who knows what hurts, what directions to go, what problems are crucial, what experiences have been deeply buried.
 It began to occur to me that unless I had a need to demonstrate my own cleverness and learning, I would do better to rely upon the client for the direction of movement in the process.- Carl Rogers